 However, if you are just starting out then I would recommend just one rod and reel as your first purchase.

-The best pier fishing rod for a beginner roughly 7 feet in length and have a medium power rating.
+A good pier fishing rod for a beginner would be roughly 7 feet in length and have a medium power rating.
 Paired with a spinning reel and 15 lb mono.

 This is a fairly generic type of rod and reel that can over a lot of species and as ever with pier fishing it really does depend on your local pier and what type of fish you will target regularly.

 For catching smaller species and baitfish then you are going to need to use some light tackle.

 When using light tackle I would always opt for a spinning rod and reel for pier fishing as they are better at handling lighter lines.

 If you are doing a lot of finesse style jigging then you will need to have a lot of feedback from the jig back through the rod, you won’t get this kind of sensitivity with a heavy rod.